 All of the sonic material is subject to digital signal processing which stretches and harmonizes the sounds and brings out their inner voices and colours.
 The result is a Mediterranean soundscape in which all voices are singing, and the boundaries between the self and the environment are blurred - the voice becomes the environment and the environment sings with its own voice, with a refrain of "I am my Beloveds and my Beloved is mine" that is accompanied by the traditional Hebrew cantillation melody associated with Solomon's text.

-Song of Songs is available on the Cambridge Street Records CD Song of Songs (whose cover features one of the graphic images used in the piece) and as a video on DVD.
+Song of Songs is available on the Cambridge Street Records CD Song of Songs (whose cover features one of the graphic images used in the piece) and as a video on DVD, which can also be seen here.
 A complete documentation analysis of the work is also available on a DVD-ROM.

 Song of Songs was commissioned by Lawrence Cherney for Soundstreams.